voxpupuli/json-schema/README.md

 JSON::Validator.fully_validate(schema, { "a" => "taco" }, :errors_as_objects => true)

 #
-# with the `:strict` option, all properties are condisidered to have `"required": true` and all objects `"additionalProperties": false`
+# with the `:strict` option, all properties are considered to have `"required": true` and all objects `"additionalProperties": false`
 #

 # => true